NicoleJackson89/pp4-recipe-share/README.md

 </details>

 - As a registered site user, a sign in page is available where they can enter using their username and password.
-- Once logged in the user will be prompted of a successful signing in and redirected to the home page.
+- Once logged in the user will be prompted for a successful signing in and redirected to the home page.
 - For users who do not have a login already a link is visible for ease of navigation to the correct page.

 <details>